-Abstract The shape of a population of geometric entities is characterized by both the common geometry of the population and the variability among instances.
+Abstract.
+The shape of a population of geometric entities is characterized by both the common geometry of the population and the variability among instances.
 In the deformable model approach, it is described by a probabilistic model on the deformations that transform a common template into various instances.
 To capture shape features at various scale levels, we have been developing an object-based multi-scale framework, in which a geometric entity is represented by a series of deformations with different locations and degrees of locality.
 Each deformation describes a residue from the information provided by previous steps.
 In this paper, we present how to build statistical shape models of multi-object complexes with such properties based on medial representations and explain how this may lead to more effective shape descriptions as well as more efficient statistical training procedures.
 We illustrate these ideas with a statistical shape model for a pair of pubic bones and show some preliminary results on using it as a prior in medical image segmentation.

-Keywords: Statistical shape models, multi-object shape models, deformable model, multi-scale shape analysis, medial representation
+Keywords: statistical shape models, multi-object shape models, deformable model, multi-scale shape analysis, medial representation

-1 Introduction
+1. Introduction

-In many shape analysis areas, including deformable models [1, 2], it is desirable to consider shape as a property of a population of geometric entities, such as object sections (e.g., the left lobe of livers), objects (e.g., livers), or groups of objects (e.g., liver-kidney complexes).
+In many shape analysis areas, including deformable models (Grenander, 1995; Kass et al., 1987), it is desirable to consider shape as a property of a population of geometric entities, such as object sections (e.g., the left lobe of livers), objects (e.g., livers), or groups of objects (e.g., liver-kidney complexes).
 As such, it describes both the common geometric features and the geometric variability among instances of the population.
-With the deformable model approach, a representative instance S_0 , usually referred to as the model or template, is chosen for a given shape, say S. The geometry of S_0 is essentially specified by transformations on certain canonical geometric primitives, for instance, the positions of boundary/surface points or positions and boundary normal directions of medial structures.
+With the deformable model approach, a representative instance $S_0$ , usually referred to as the model or template, is chosen for a given shape, say S. The geometry of $S_0$ is essentially specified by transformations on certain canonical geometric primitives, for instance, the positions of boundary/surface points or positions and boundary normal directions of medial structures.
 The overall transformation is a "summary" of the shape geometry and captures the typical geometric conformation of S at various levels of detail, including the geometry of objects, parts, sections, and their relative configurations.
-Any instance of S, say S, is then described via a further geometric deformation F applied to S_0 , i.e. $S = F(S_0)$.
-There is a natural correspondence between the space of all such geometric transformations, \mathcal{F} , and the set of all geometric entities, \mathcal{G} , through the following map:
+Any instance of S, say S, is then defined via a further geometric deformation Fapplied to $S_0$ , i.e. $S = F(S_0)$ .
+The map establishes a correspondence between the space of all such geometric transformations, $\mathcal{F}$ , and the set of all geometric entities, G. We can regard an instance of the shape S as a random sample from an underlying probability measure $\nu$ on G. Intuitively, $\nu$ puts soft constraints on "what an instance of the shape S should look like".
+Because of the correspondence $\psi$ , the geometric variability among shape instances, which is captured by $\nu$ , can be effectively described via variability in geometric transformations applied to the template.
+One way to define $\nu$ , then, is to introduce a probability measure $\mu$ on $\mathcal{F}$ and to let v be the probability measure induced by the mapping $\psi$ .
+This is the approach we will adopt in this paper.
+The measure $\mu$ can be effectively used as shape priors to make statistical inferences on what one observes (Grenander et al., 1991; Zhu, 1999; Pizer et al., 2003a; Gerig et al., 2001).

-$$\psi: \mathcal{F} \to \mathcal{G},$$

-$$F \mapsto F(S_0).$$
+$$\psi : \mathcal{F} \to \mathcal{G}$$ $$F \mapsto F(S_0) \tag{1}$$